 - Their average bill was $131.65

 So, with that baseline in mind, you should be able to determine if your electricity rate (the average price/kWh) is too high or around that number.
 Keep in mind that a few cents difference in the bill isn’t that big of a deal, but when it starts changing dollar amounts, your rate is probably too high, so you should start shopping for a new plan.
+Keep in mind, while Texas has historically had some of the lowest rates in the country, in recent years rates have risen in the Lone Star State due to rising consumer demand and dwindling generation capacity.

 We even have a blog post filled with tips on how to effectively shop for electricity in Texas.